sj212131/Homework-Apr-3/demo/README.md

   * [Questions](#questions)

   # Installation
-  The following necessary dependencies must be installed to run the application properly: 55555555555555
+  The following necessary dependencies must be installed to run the application properly: inquirer

   # Usage
-  ​This application is used for 6666666666666666.
+  ​This application is used for generate readme file.

   # License
-  This project is license under the Apache license.
+  This project is license under the MIT license.

   # Contributing
-  ​Contributors: 7777777777777777
+  ​Contributors: none

   # Tests
-  To run tests, you need to run the following command: 888888888888888.
+  To run tests, you need to run the following command: none.

   # Questions
-  If you have any questions about the repo https://github.com/1111111111111 , open an issue or contact directly 2222222222222.
+  If you have any questions about the repo https://github.com/sj212131 , open an issue or contact directly sj212131@hotmail.com.